-Every year, tax professionals usually see the same common errors, with varying consequences.
+Every year, tax professionals usually see the same common errors, with varying bad things.

 This year is extra thorny because taxpayers also face a new filing landscape after the tax law introduced major changes.
 Among them are the increased standard deductions, the doubling of the child tax credit and the capping of state and local tax deduction.